Australia men's national soccer team: Later success

-New generation: the 2015 Asian Cup triumph
+New generation: the 2015 AFC Asian Cup triumph

 After a two-week search for a new manager, Ange Postecoglou was eventually appointed in the position.
 Postecoglou was tasked with regenerating the Australian national team, which was deemed to have been too reliant on members of their Golden Generation of 2006, subsequently leading to a stagnation of results, culminating in successive 6–0 defeats to Brazil and France.
 In his first game as Australia's manager, a home friendly match against Costa Rica, Australia won 1–0 courtesy of a goal from Tim Cahill.

-For the 2014 World Cup, Australia were drawn in Group B alongside reigning Cup holders Spain, 2010 runners-up Netherlands and Chile.
+At the World Cup, Australia were drawn in Group B alongside defending world champions Spain, 2010 runners-up Netherlands and Chile.
 Their first match was off to a lacklustre start, having conceded two goals in the opening 15 minutes from Alexis Sánchez and Jorge Valdivia.
 Despite a goal from Tim Cahill that inspired a late resurgence from Postecoglou's team, they ultimately lost to Chile 3–1.
-Their second match against the Netherlands was a close one, but their efforts ended in a 3–2 loss, thus earning their early exit along with the Spanish team.
-Australian fans praised the team for their outstanding efforts in a tough group.
-In the end, Australia finished Group B with a third, consecutive defeat to world champions Spain, 3–0.
-Australia's competitive World Cup performances in a difficult group lead to believe that a new Golden Generation was about to begin.
+Their second match against the Netherlands was a close one, with the Socceroos giving up a 2–1 lead, eventually resulting in a 3–2 loss, thus earning their early exit along with the Spanish.
+In the end, Australia finished Group B with a third consecutive defeat to Spain, 3–0.
+Australia's competitive World Cup performances in a difficult group led to believe that a new Golden Generation was about to begin.

-In their first international match proceeding the World Cup, Australia played World Cup quarter-finalists Belgium in Liège, with Australia going down 2–0.
+In their first international match after the World Cup, Australia played 2014 quarter-finalists Belgium in Liège, with Australia going down 2–0.
 Four days later, Australia achieved their first international win in ten months, and just their second win under Ange Postecoglou, with a 3–2 victory over Saudi Arabia in London.
-After drawing against the United Arab Emirates, and suffering successive losses against Qatar and Japan, combined with previous poor results earlier in the year, Australia slipped to 94 and 102 in the FIFA World Rankings, their lowest ever ranking.
+After drawing against the United Arab Emirates, and suffering successive losses against Qatar and Japan, combined with previous poor results earlier in the year, Australia slipped to 94 and 102 in the FIFA World Rankings, their lowest-ever ranking.

 The new year saw Australia host the 2015 AFC Asian Cup, with the team making their third consecutive appearance in the tournament.
 Australia won their first two group matches against Kuwait and Oman comfortably, with scorelines of 4–1 and 4–0 respectively.
 This guaranteed their qualification for the knockout stage, despite losing their final group match against South Korea in Brisbane 1–0.
 They faced China PR in the quarter-finals and won 2–0, courtesy of a second-half brace from Tim Cahill.
 In the semi-finals, Australia won 2–0 over the United Arab Emirates and advanced to the final for the second time in a row.
 They faced South Korea in the final on 31 January at Stadium Australia, winning 2–1 after extra time to claim their first Asian title and qualify for the 2017 FIFA Confederations Cup.